The Gardens (Court Gardens, Gardener's Cottage)

 In 1847 Norton Court house was extended to provide a morning room and extra service accommodation; perhaps this was when the gardeners cottage and coach house were built.

+In May 1848, at the second exhibition of Gloucester Horticultural Society held at the Spa, Mr Smith, gardener to Miss E Webb of Norton Court, came second in the best six greenhouse plants competition.
+Perhaps Mr Smith was the first incumbent of the cottage ?
 This is likely the case as in 1851 there was both a Gardener’s House and a Coach House, and when Norton Court sold in 1867 it was said to have “coach houses and stabling, gardener’s and coachman’s cottages”.
 These cottages appear on the 1st Edition, OS 25” map along with greenhouses and a formally laid out garden.

 1st Edition, OS 25” map, 1844-1888

-There are no likely candidates in 1861 but in the 1871 the census identifies a William Bennett, a 45 year old gardener from Stroud living at an address vaguely recorded as ‘The Lane’ but in the right part of the village for him to have been at Norton Court.
+There are no likely candidates for the Norton Court gardener in 1861 but in the 1871 the census identifies William Bennett, a 45 year old gardener from Stroud living at an address vaguely recorded as ‘The Lane’ but in the right part of the village for him to have been at Norton Court.
 He was living with his wife Charlotte and six children, the eldest of which, George, was also employed as a gardener.
 The ages and places of birth of the children suggest that the family arrived here in 1862/63 with a baptism at Norton of son Albert recorded in February 1863.
 In 1861 the Bennetts had been living at Haywar End, Stonehouse, with father William employed as a labourer so gardening professionally was new to him.
 In 1881, having left Norton, the family are living at Richmond Buildings, Stroud, with William still employed as a non-domestic gardener employment he remains in throughout his life.

 In 1881 the Gardener’s House must have been short of space with John Jordan, a 32 year old from Barnwood, his wife Esther and six children, the youngest of which, Ada, had been born at Norton the previous year and baptised here in September 1880 indicating when they arrived in the village.
 John’s mother in law Ann Ravenhill, and two nieces, were also living here and George Williams, an under gardener, was lodging with them.
 In 1871 John was still single and living with his parents at Barnwood but was already employed as a gardener.
 Interestingly, John’s mother was Elizabeth nee Marston who had been born at Norton in 1819 and John’s maternal grandfather had only just died at Norton in 1873.
 In 1891 and 1901 John and his family were living at Horton Road, Gloucester, with John still employed as a gardener and, in 1901, one son, Eli, employed as an under gardener.
 Around this time Charles Betteridge Walker, who owned Norton Court, had been living at Wotton House, in Horton Road, so it is possible that John Jordan continued to work for him.
 Charles Walker was also a director of Messrs Price, Walker, & Co, timber merchants, and in 1901 another of John Jordan’s sons, James, was employed as a sawyer at a timber mill.
 By 1911 the Jordans had all moved to Waltham Lodge Cottage, Westbury on Trym, Bristol, where both John and Eli were still employed as gardeners.